Fist of the North Star

-Fist of the North Star was adapted into two anime television series produced by Toei Animation, which together aired on Fuji TV and its affiliates from 1984 through 1988, comprising a combined total of 152 episodes.
-It has since expanded into a media franchise, including several anime films, a live-action film, OVAs, video games, and a series of spin-offs centering on other characters from the original story.
-It also has a number of video games and pachinko machines produced by Sega Sammy.
+The manga was adapted into two anime television series produced by Toei Animation, which together aired on Fuji TV and its affiliates from 1984 through 1988, comprising a combined total of 152 episodes.
+It has since expanded into a media franchise, including several anime films, a live-action film, original video animations (OVAs), video games, and a series of spin-offs centering on other characters from the original story.
+It has also spawned a number of video games and pachinko machines produced by Sega Sammy.
+A new anime television series adaptation is set to premiere in 2026.

 English adaptations of the manga were published by Viz Communications as a monthly comic book, and later by Gutsoon!
 Entertainment as a series of colorized graphic novels, although neither translation was completed.

-In October 2020, Viz Media announced that they will publish the title as a series hardcover editions starting in summer 2021.
+Viz Media published the manga in a series of hardcover editions from 2021 to 2025.
 English adaptations of other Fist of the North Star media have been licensed to other companies, including the TV series and the 1986 film.

-As of 2018, Fist of the North Star is among the highest-grossing media franchises in history.
-The manga has sold over 100 million copies, making it one of the best-selling manga series of all time.
-The series is considered as one of the most influential manga series of all time.
+The Fist of the North Star manga has sold over 100 million copies worldwide, making it one of the best-selling manga series.
+It is regarded as one of the most influential manga series of all time.

 Plot

 A worldwide nuclear war sometime in the 1990s has resulted in the destruction of most of civilization, turning the world into a desert wasteland.
-The remnants of mankind fight over whatever supply of food and uncontaminated water still remaining as the strong prey on the weak.
+The remnants of mankind fight over whatever supplies of food and uncontaminated water still remain as the strong prey on the weak.
 Kenshiro is the successor to Hokuto Shinken, an ancient martial art of assassination that trains its practitioners to kill from within an opponent's body through the use of hidden meridian points.
 Kenshiro wishes to live his life in peace, but after he is separated from his fiancée Yuria by a jealous rival, he begins his journey to become the savior of the post-apocalyptic world, defending the weak and innocent from the many gangs and organizations that threaten their survival.
-Along the way, Kenshiro meets a young thief named Bat and an orphaned girl named Lin, who join him as his traveling companions and bear witnesses to Ken's many battles.
+Along the way, Kenshiro meets a young thief named Bat and an orphaned girl named Lin, who join him as his traveling companions and bear witness to Ken's many battles.